My name is Amy, which means be•loved: dearly loved : dear to the heart.

 I’ve never been the same, and for that I’m grateful.

-Writing has always been my refuge.
-I am a Co-Visionary and Contributing Writer at Outside the City Gate Community.
+I was the Co-Visionary and Contributing Writer at Outside the City Gate Community.
 I have also written for The High Calling, (In)Courage, Chicken Soup for the Soul, and locally as a guest columnist with The Columbia County News Times.

 Thanks for walking a bit of this cobbled path with me.
 This is a place where “blue jean brothers and sisters” can have conversations.